EmmaRocheteau/emma-rocheteau-website/content/project/tpc/index.md

 ---
 title: Temporal Pointwise Convolution
 summary: A model for processing time series in Electronic Health Records.
-It outperforms the LSTM and Transformer on MIMIC-IV and eICU.
+It outperforms the LSTM and Transformer models on MIMIC-IV and eICU.
 tags:
 - Deep Learning
 - Healthcare